10 Questions You Should Ask Your Financial Advisor

 Tax planning is by far one of the most overlooked planning areas by most advisors.
 While you are interviewing with the advisor and going through their onboarding process, pay attention to if they ask for your tax return.
 If they do, pay attention to what they learn from the return and how that drives decisions in your financial plan.

 If you are already working with an advisor, ask them how they can make accurate decisions, or ensure their recommendations are correctly reflected without reviewing your tax returns.
-Too many times I have seen certain items not be reported, or be reported incorrectly, resulting in extra taxes, penalties, and grief for the client.
+Too many times I have seen certain items not be reported, or reported incorrectly, resulting in extra taxes, penalties, and grief for the client.

 The short answer is the advisor is doing you a disservice if they aren’t reviewing your tax returns.
 Reviewing tax returns helps your advisor be proactive in their planning and not just reacting to problems/opportunities as they arise.